Cadyshack/Udacity-DSA/advanced-algorithms/route-planner/README.md

 The purpose of this project is to implement the A* Algorithm to find the shortest path between two intersections in a graph.

+**NOTE:** The code written by myself is all contained inside the **student_code.py** file.
+Essentially consists of three functions that perform the A* algorithm returning a list of nodes that consist of the shortest path between two nodes.

 ## Project Dependencies: